Looking for reputable Cocker Spaniel breeders?

 Decide whether you're going to use a professional or a hobby breeder.

-Remember that no matter which you decide to choose, you will still need to do a little research about the particular breeder you choose.
-You need to be sure that you're dealing with a reliable breeder and not a puppy farmer.
+Remember that no matter which you choose, you will still need to do a little research about the breeder you choose.
+You must be sure you're dealing with a reliable breeder rather than a puppy farmer.

-Don't buy from pet shops, as you can never be sure where these puppies originated.
+Don't buy from pet shops; you can never know where these puppies originated.
 Usually, they come from puppy farms.

 In addition, ask as many questions as you can.

 If they are a responsible breeder, they'll welcome your questions.
-In fact, they'll expect lots of questions from you about themselves, their dogs and their puppies as it will confirm to them that you really care.
+In fact, they'll expect lots of questions from you about themselves, their dogs and their puppies.
+Your questions will confirm to them that you really care.

 Whatever you decide, I wish you lots of luck!